ThoraX-PriorNet: A Novel Attention-Based Architecture Using Anatomical Prior Probability Maps for Thoracic Disease Classification: Related Works

+Attention mechanisms that selectively attend to zones of an image with a high probability of exhibiting particular diseases can yield a substantial performance improvement for machine learning models\cite{obeso2022visual}.
+Chest X-rays are frequently employed for diagnosing respiratory and cardiovascular conditions, precise interpretation of these images is imperative for effective treatment \cite{ullah2023densely, innat2023convolutional, hong2021multi, guendel2018learning , ye2020weakly, baltruschat2019comparison}.
 Attention modules available in the computer vision literature can be divided into two main categories.
 One includes the Squeeze-and-Excitation (SE) approach that adaptively re-calibrates channel-wise feature responses by explicitly modeling inter-dependencies between channels \cite{Hu2020Squeeze-and-ExcitationNetworks}.
 The other is Gather-Excite (GE) method which efficiently aggregates feature responses from a large spatial extent and excites, redistributing the pooled information to local features \cite{Hu2018Gather-Excite:Networks}.
-Chen et al. \cite{chen2020nonlocal} presented a non-local (NL) attention module to utilize the local relationship for capturing long-range dependencies.
-However, none of these modules use a segmentation mask or probability distribution of the spatial occurrence of diseases to provide attention within a CNN.
+Chen \etal \cite{chen2020nonlocal} presented a non-local (NL) attention module to utilize the local relationship for capturing long-range dependencies.
+Wang \etal \cite{wang2021triple} have introduced a triplet attention model that can learn channel-wise, element-wise, and scale-wise attention simultaneously.
+This approach helps to capture distinctive information relevant to the task of classifying thorax diseases.
+Ullah \etal\cite{ullah2023densely} incorporated channel-wise attention as layer in multiple positions in the their feed forward network for Covid-19 classification.
+Zhang \etal \cite{zhang2021part} presented attention guided with different parts of lung.
+Kamal \etal \cite{kamal2022anatomy} used lung segmentation mask to provide attention in the lung region in a chest X-ray image.
+To overcome the domain mismatch of lung segmentation dataset they used GAN model to segment lung that was later used for providing attention.
+Though providing attention modules in network enhances model performance, most existing approaches mainly focus on learning the attention map using global CXR images, without considering disease specific lung regions.
+Aiming to address this constraint, the proposed method generated disease specific probabilistic map from the provided bounding box annotation.
+Then, we provided probabilistic map guided and lung mask guided attention to focus at specific regions in chest X-ray image for thoracic disease evaluation. \copyrightnotice